K–8 Curriculum

 - Kansas City Symphony

-Optional activities for fourth graders include choir and track.
+Extracurricular activities for fourth graders include performance choir and track.

 Fifth Grade Curriculum